 How are damage claims paid?

 To be better prepared, ask your insurance agent whether claims on your policies are paid on the basis of replacement cost or current market value.
-Will the reimbursement cover total replacement cost or just a given percentage of the replacement cost?
+Will the reimbursement cover the total replacement cost or just a given percentage of the replacement cost?

-Regardless how claims are paid, it’s important to prepare yourself by having a complete household inventory of your personal property.
+Regardless of how claims are paid, it’s important to prepare yourself by having a complete household inventory of your personal property.

 - List all of your property in a notebook, take photos, and/or videotape your property.

 - Store a copy of this inventory in a location outside of your home, like with a trusted family member, so it stays protected in case a disaster strikes your home.
 If you are prepared with a complete household inventory, the claims process will be much easier for you after a disaster.